Azure/Azure-AI-Content-Safety-Private-Preview/PP II Doc.md

 ### Custom list operations

-In addition to the operations mentioned in the quickstart section.
-There are more operations to help you manage and use the custom list.
+In addition to the operations mentioned in the quickstart, There are more operations to help you manage and use the custom list feature.
+These examples use Python.

 #### Get all terms in a term list